-Your current situation can be depicted as "Preponderance of the Great" transforming into "Retreat".
+Your current situation can be depicted as "Opposition" transforming into "Conflict".

 The Situation